Melkeydev/go-blueprint/docs/docs/creating-project/project-init.md

 ## Advanced Flag

-By including the `--advanced` flag, users can choose one or all of the advanced features, HTMX, GitHub Actions for CI/CD, Websocket and TailwindCSS support, during the project creation process.
+By including the `--advanced` flag, users can choose one or all of the advanced features, HTMX, GitHub Actions for CI/CD, Websocket, Docker and TailwindCSS support, during the project creation process.
 The flag enhances the simplicity of Blueprint while offering flexibility for users who require additional functionality.

 ```bash
 go-blueprint create --advanced